 A series of artist concerts performed in the Abbey Basilica, Arts at the Abbey provides free cultural opportunities on the Belmont Abbey College campus for students and the community at large.
 Performers include locally, nationally and internationally recognized artists and ensembles.
 Previous seasons have included musicians from Germany, Poland, Venezuela, Peru and Australia.
 Variety is the key element to the series which features programs from classical guitar to flute and harp or 18th century chamber music with voice.

 The concerts are supported in part with funds from The Associated Foundation (Belmont, NC) and Gaston Community Foundation with assistance from Sam Stowe of Belmont, and Karen Hite Jacob, organist for the Abbey Basilica and Belmont Abbey College.
-The concert is open only to Abbey students, faculty and staff.

 To be on the mailing list or for more information about The Arts at the Abbey program, please call 704-461-6012 .